CPSECapstone/Nageeks/README.md

 api is the Express.js, being run on http://localhost:3001

 # Quick Start.
-In api folder:\
+In client folder:\
 npm install\
 npm start\
-Open a second terminal, then in client folder:\
+Open a second terminal, then in api folder:\
 npm install\

+## Create you .env\
+Edit .sample-env to contain your dev MongoDB URI

 npm start\